ExpediaGroup/waggle-dance/README.md

 #### Running on the command line

-To run Waggle Dance just execute:
+To run Waggle Dance execute:

     $WAGGLE_DANCE_HOME/bin/waggle-dance.sh --server-config=$WAGGLE_DANCE_HOME/conf/waggle-dance-server.yml --federation-config=$WAGGLE_DANCE_HOME/conf/waggle-dance-federation.yml

-Log messages will by default be output to the standard output.
+Log messages will be output to the standard output by default.

 ### RPM version

 The RPM package provides a fully-fledged service version of Waggle Dance.

-[Download the RPM](https://repository.sonatype.org/service/local/artifact/maven/redirect?r=central-proxy&g=com.hotels&a=waggle-dance-rpm&p=rpm&v=RELEASE) from Maven Central and install it using your distribution's packaging tool, e.g. yum:
+[Download the RPM](https://repository.sonatype.org/service/local/artifact/maven/redirect?r=central-proxy&g=com.hotels&a=waggle-dance-rpm&p=rpm&v=RELEASE) from Maven Central and install it using your distribution's packaging tool, e.g. `yum`:

     sudo yum install <waggle-dance-rpm-file>

 This will install Waggle Dance into `/opt/waggle-dance` (this location is referred to as `$WAGGLE_DANCE_HOME` in this documentation).
-It will also create a log file output folder in `/var/log/waggle-dance` and register Waggle Dance as an init.d service.
+It will also create a log file output folder in `/var/log/waggle-dance` and register Waggle Dance as an `init.d` service.

 Refer to the [configuration](#configuration) section below on what is needed to customise the configuration files before continuing.